 There are different ways that you can discover or get a hint of your desired career.
 Understanding your personality type, for example, may sow the seeds of that fulfilling future, as might the pursuit of a hobby or personal project, or through having a consistent passion in life.
 It’s common to think that there is a perfect career out there for everyone, just as there is a perfect partner for everyone, but it may be more sensible to think of fulfilling careers as those that are most suitable to the individual, rather than interpret them as an ideal, as an unattainable standard of perfectness (in reality, it is rare – perhaps impossible – to land a career that is perfect in the truest sense, in that the career is fine-tuned to have every aspect one could possibly desire in a career).

 By maintaining a more down-to-earth perspective in one’s search for a fulfilling career, one can avoid the dissatisfaction that may come from striving for a career goal that is extremely difficult – or unlikely – to be achieved.
 Fortunately, most of us can envision achievable career goals.
-For example, you might want to learn to be a pilot, start a business, or write a novel that you have been outlining for the past five years.
+For example, you might want to start a business or write a novel that you have been outlining for the past five years.
 What you want to watch out for is the tendency to overidealise these career goals.
 For example, if you know deep down you want to be a pilot, you may fantasise about being the most renowned and skilled pilot in the world, with celebrities chartering your private jet, or you may imagine spending your life travelling the world in your own jet.
 All of this is possible, of course.
 But if you invest your happiness in such lofty goals, there is a strong chance of disappointment following.

 The more optimistically minded and motivational types may insist, ignore this limiting attitude, you can achieve anything you want!
 I sympathise with this perspective to an extent, but it does sometimes strike me as steeped in unrealism.
 It’s an attractive and uplifting message to take on board, yet it misses out on many nuances in an individual’s life: lack of privileges and opportunities, changing circumstances, shifting priorities, and sheer bad luck.
 Going back to the pilot example, it may be that through hard work, grit, and determination you do become a pilot, just not in the exact way you imagine.
 Perhaps you become a commercial pilot for an airline.
 At that moment in your career, things may not feel perfect, but your career may still be fulfilling because it aligns with your genuine interests and personality type.